jatinchowdhury18/ADAA/README.md

 able to compare the effectiveness and computational cost of using different ADAA algorithms, in a practical context.

-Currently this repo contains a distortion effect built as an audio plugin (VST3/AU), using the `tanh` and "hard clipping" nonlinearities.
+Currently, this repo contains an audio plugin (VST3/AU) that implements 3 effects:
+- Hard clip waveshaper
+- `tanh` waveshaper
+- Nonlinear waveguide

 Each nonlinearity is implemented 6 ways:
 - standard implementation
 - 1st-order ADAA
 - 2nd-order ADAA